AccelerationNet/access2csv/README.md

 ### Compile from source

     $ git clone https://github.com/AccelerationNet/access2csv.git
     $ cd access2csv
-	$ ant
+    $ mvn clean install

-Now you should have an `access2csv.jar`, ready to go.
+Now you should have a `access2csv.jar` in the target directory, ready to go.

 ## Depenencies